artur9010/charts/renterd/README.md

 - disables logging inside renterd, you already have all of this on stdout so why duplicate it?

 ## Changelog

+### 1.3.1
+- Upgraded renterd to `2.0.0-beta.3`

+### 1.3.0
+** Breaking changes, see below**
+- Moved PVC from template inside renterd-bus statefulset to standalone PersistentVolumeClaim, as only one bus is allowed to be running and volumeClaimTemplates does not update PVC's after changing the template it would make it easier to manage PVC params using gitops tools like ArgoCD.
+If you are already were using renterd chart older than 1.3.0, make sure to set `storage.name` to `renterd-bus-data-renterd-bus-0` to keep compatibility.
+Also as renterd requires some kind of storage to work regardless of slab-packing or used database solution, it is no longer allowed to disable creation of PVC.
+This might be changed in future, but i don't think it will be.

 ### 1.2.13
 - Upgraded renterd to `2.0.0-beta.2`